skoshy/Skrub/README.md

 ## How do I use it?

 Simply include the code in the skrub.js file.
-You can then invoke any of the public functions by calling Skrub.
+You can then invoke any of the public functions by calling `Skrub`.

 ## Known Issues